THE AMAZON IS IN CRISIS. PLEASE DONATE TODAY.

 Indigenous peoples and local communities are at the forefront of protecting the Amazon.
 But they are finding it increasingly tough to cope with the pressures of land grabbing, fires, deforestation, illegal mining, and Covid-19.

 Deforestation in the Amazon is increasing, with an area of rainforest roughly the size of a football pitch being destroyed every 12 seconds.
 This deforestation is driven by cattle ranching, large-scale agriculture, road and hydropower infrastructure, mining and logging.

 Fires are being started illegally to clear land.
-In 2020, Brazil had the largest number of fires in a decade and scientists are warning that this summer could be another disastrous year for fires.
+The number of fire outbreaks in the Amazon increase year on year, with scientists are warning that we could have another disastrous summer.
 We must act now to stop this.

 Indigenous peoples and local communities are vital guardians of the Amazon.
 However, the Brazilian government is currently proposing new laws that threaten the Amazon and the Indigenous peoples who have lived there for thousands of years.
 Encouraged by the actions of the Brazilian government, illegal invaders are snatching more and more land from protected areas and Indigenous territories.

 Right now, those at the forefront of protecting the Amazon need your support, more than ever.

 Defending land with the law

 In order to stop deforestation, lobbying is also a crucial tool – which Txai Surui, from the Paiter Surui people, knows all about.